 Transport Logistics Automation: What is TMS?

 Revenue from the long-distance freight trucking is expected to grow about $108B by 2020 only in the U.S. Logistic software automation is huge, however, the transport logistics automation is extremely low.
 The project for logistics sector can become a blue ocean for your startup.
 And if you are a transportation company’s owner — customized automation solution will help beat the competition and increase your profits.
-TMS is probably the most demanded solution for transport logistics automation.
-What is TMS and what opportunities does it open up for the transport industry?
+TMS logistics meaning probably the most demanded solution for transport logistics automation.
+What is the transport management system definition and what opportunities does it open up for the transport industry?

-According to the Gartner’s IT dictionary, TMS is used to plan freight movements, do freight rating and shopping across all modes, select the appropriate route and carrier, and manage freight bills and payments.
+According to the Gartner’s IT dictionary, TMS is used to plan shippers' movements, do freight rating and shopping across all modes, select the appropriate route and carrier, and manage freight bills and payments.

-In other words — TMS or transportation management system is a kind of CRM, specially adapted for the transportation industry.
-However, in contrast to the CRM, transportation management system has much more sophisticated functionality, more modules and gives more features to users.
+In other words — a transportation management system or TMS system meaning a kind of CRM specially adapted for the transportation industry.
+However, in contrast to the CRM, transportation management system has much more sophisticated functionality, more modules and gives more features to users and customers.